 In parallel with these school initiatives, Gigi, in partnership with Jack, Marlow Hotchkiss, and others, explored the use of council in such divergent applications as solo vision fasts and corporate training programs.
 Gigi carried council into her work with wilderness rites of passage through her role as associate director of The School of Lost Borders.

-Increased demand for council programs and training workshops away from the Ojai retreat center (in educational, organizational, therapeutic, and business settings) led, in 1999, to the creation of our Council in Schools (now Circle Ways) initiative and the Center for Council Training (now Center for Council).
+Increased demand for council programs and training workshops away from the ridge (in educational, organizational, therapeutic, and business settings) led, in 1999, to the creation of the Council in Schools (now Circle Ways) initiative and the Center for Council Training (now Center for Council).
 Center for Council was established to provide ongoing trainings and programs, in-service and retreat-based internships, and support for organizations, businesses and individuals implementing Council in the world.